PotassiumPill/SerialLibraryExample/README.md

 5) Generic ring buffer template and higher level serial buffer class which can be used directly for data storage or other serial functionality.
 6) Refer to [README](/SerialLibraryExample/serial_controllers/README.md) for more information about configuring and using the library.
 7) Refer to [documentation page](https://potassiumpill.github.io/SerialLibraryExample/) for documentation on serial library.

+## Important Compilation Note
+This project uses C++11 features such as nullptr and scoped enums.
+If you see compilation errors related to this problem, add `-std=c++11` as a flag to your C++ compiler.

 ## Running the Example Project (SAMD21G18A)
 1) Refer to the necessary datasheets to set up the SAMD21 and your debugger of choice.